hmalikonline/jbhifi/Readme.md

 - Replace API_URL with the url of the API running on your machine - the one you noted before.
 - NOTE: An API key has been pre-configured in the file.
 Please don't change it.
 - Save changes.
-- Run the powershell "run-reactapp.ps1" file.
+- Run the powershell "run-reactapp.ps1" file in the command window.
+This will start and run the frontend app.
 - Click on the link in the window, to launch the Weather App.

 ### Testing rate limiting by key